-^{} These are non-U.S. headquartered companies for which compensation data is not readily available, so they are not included in compensation comparisons.
+These are non-U.S. headquartered companies for which compensation data is not readily available, so they are not included in compensation comparisons.
 However, since they are Xerox competitors, they are included in relative performance comparisons.

-The median revenue of the peer group was approximately \$27 billion (compared to Xerox revenue of \$22 billion) based on the latest fiscal year-end data available when the Compensation Committee reviewed the peer group in July 2013.
-The 25th percentile for the peer group revenue data was \$14 billion and the 75th percentile was \$42 billion.
+The median revenue of the peer group was approximately \$24 billion (compared to Xerox revenue of \$21 billion), when the Compensation Committee last reviewed the peer group data in 2014.
+The 25th percentile for the peer group revenue data was \$13 billion and the 75th percentile was \$45 billion.